proophsoftware/event-machine-symfony-skeleton/README.md

 [![prooph software](https://github.com/codeliner/php-ddd-cargo-sample/blob/master/docs/assets/prooph-software-logo.png)](http://prooph.de)

 Event Machine is maintained by the [prooph software team](http://prooph-software.de/).
 The source code of Event Machine is open sourced along with an API documentation and a getting started demo.
-Prooph software offers commercial support and workshops for Event Machine as well as for the [prooph components](http://getprooph.org/).
+Prooph software offers commercial support and workshops. for Event Machine as well as for the [prooph components](http://getprooph.org/).

+The symfony-skeleton is maintained by [sblum](https://www.sblum.de/).

 If you are interested in this offer or need project support please [get in touch](http://getprooph.org/#get-in-touch).